-Requirement on application of a self-employed prospective – copies of his/her last three years Audited Accounts as well as copies of the past 12 months Business Data, and past six months Personal Bank Statements.
+Requirement on application of a self-employed prospective – copies of the last three years audited accounts as well as copies of the past 12 months Business Data, and past six months Personal Bank Statements.

-Important note – in Ibiza the Spanish Lenders will NOT take into consideration any proposed rental income from the property for mortgage purposes/repayments.
+Important to note that in Ibiza the Spanish Lenders will NOT take into consideration any proposed rental income from the property for mortgage purposes/repayments.

 Your loan is based on your joint net “take home” pay and is calculated on an affordability basis.
 All your existing liabilities including any mortgage/rent payments, personal and bank loans and any maintenance (i.e.: Divorce) payments together with your proposed Spanish mortgage payments must not exceed 35% of your net monthly income.

 A property building project can only get financed through stage payments.

 It is a requirement that the land is purchased by own funds and also registered in the name of the private owner (NOT the builder/developer’s).
 This is in order for the proposed lender to obtain an essential legal charge and also to enable funds to be tangibly secured.
 Without this legal registration the lender will not release any funds until the property is fully constructed and registered (which will mean upon completion of the total building works).